Registration

 On the “PJ web” application for online document submission, I can only upload a single file, even though I have multiple files that correspond to the requested supporting document.

-There are free tools available for scanning documents with your mobile phone.
+There are free tools available for scanning documents with your cell phone.
 These tools also allow you to combine PDF files so that you have two files in one.
 I can easily find these free tools online.

 • On the “PJ web” app for submitting documents online, what should I do if a document doesn’t apply to me?

-I need to notify my registration office.
+I need to report this to my registration office.

 I can add a blank page with the note “NOT APPLICABLE.”